Seiji Ozawa, longtime conductor of the Boston Symphony Orchestra, has died at 88

 Seiji Ozawa, the conductor who led the Boston Symphony Orchestra longer than any other music director, has died at age 88.

 The conductor died Feb.
-6 in Tokyo, according to a statement by the Seiji Ozawa International Academy Switzerland.
+6 in Tokyo due to heart failure, according to a spokesperson for the Seiji Ozawa International Academy Switzerland.

 In his Boston career, which spanned nearly three decades, he was a both a celebrated and controversial figure.
 When Ozawa arrived to lead the BSO in 1973, he was different from the start.
 Longtime classical critic Ellen Pfeifer remembers how the then 38-year-old conductor often wore a tunic at the podium, rather than a tux.
 He had a moptop head of hair and hanging around his neck were love beads.